openfoodfacts/taxonomy-editor/README.md

 This tool can help a lot:
 * enable searching and navigating the taxonomy
-* enable occasional users to contribute translations and synonyms and thus enrich the taxonomy
+* enable anyone to contribute translations and synonyms, thus enriching the taxonomy
-* help spot problems in the taxonomy (missing translations, missing pathes, etc.), get useful statistics about it
+* help spot problems in the taxonomy (missing translations, missing paths, etc.), and get useful statistics about it
 * provide helpers to assist power contributors in enriching the taxonomy (eg. find corresponding wikidata entry)
-* offer an API to the taxonomy for third party applications (complementing the exsting API)
+* offer an API to the taxonomy for third party applications (complementing the existing API)

-## Why is this project appealing
+## Why is this project appealing?

-* Python and ReactJS stack
+* Python and ReactJS tech stack (a powerful combo)
-* it uses a graph database: Neo4J and you can do a lot of useful and interesting requests
+* Runs on a easy-to-learn graph database - Neo4J, using which you can do a lot of useful and interesting requests
 * not so huge and focused, you can quickly get your hands on it
-* it can have a hudge impact on Open Food Facts:
+* it can have a huge impact for Open Food Facts:
   * more language support: reaching more countries
   * better analysis of ingredients: more allergy detection, potential finer computation of environment scorer
   * better classification of products: enable product comparisons, environment score computations, etc.